-Coolabah Capital Investments Pty Ltd (CCI) is an independent institutional active fixed-income manager founded in 2011 by Christopher Joye and Darren Harvey, and Chaired by experienced super fund director Melda Donnelly.
+Coolabah Capital Investments Pty Ltd (CCI) is an independent long and long-short active credit manager founded in 2011 by Christopher Joye and Darren Harvey, and Chaired by experienced super fund director Melda Donnelly.

-CCI is 75% owned by its investment team and 25% owned by the multi-billion dollar investment entity, AMB Holdings, which also co-invests in CCI’s portfolios.
-CCI owns 50% of the retail fund manager Smarter Money Investments Pty Ltd (SMI) in combination with a retail distribution partner.
+CCI is 75% owned by its investment team and 25% owned by the global investment entity, AMB Holdings, which also co-invests in CCI’s portfolios.
+CCI owns 100% of the retail fund manager Smarter Money Investments Pty Ltd (SMI).
 In 2016 SMI was a finalist for Money Management / Lonsec’s “emerging fund manager of the year” award.

-CCI’s comparative advantages are in active cash management, active fixed-income asset selection, top-down and bottom-up quantitative valuation analysis, and minimising credit and interest rate duration risks.
+CCI’s comparative advantages are in active asset selection, top-down and bottom-up quantitative valuation analysis, qualitative due diligence, and optimising credit and interest rate duration risks.
 CCI believes that there is a significant role for liquid, low duration active credit exposures to play in both individual and institutional portfolios.
-This is particularly true in a world where interest rates are near record lows and duration risks have elevated to all-time highs.
+This is particularly true in a world where interest rates are very low and duration risks are elevated.

 CCI’s portfolio managers have decades of fixed-interest trading and research experience and are augmented by an institutional-sized credit and quant research capability that focuses on identifying and mitigating downside risks.
 The team’s investment philosophy fuses both bottom-up and top-down quant asset pricing, credit rating and macro research with intensive qualitative due diligence.